arcolinux/arcolinux-awesome/lain/wiki/Home.md

 Welcome to the Lain wiki!

-If you spot a typo or have a suggestion, please notify me opening an [issue](https://github.com/lcpz/lain/issues) format.
+If you spot a typo or have a suggestion to improve these pages, please notify me opening an [issue](https://github.com/lcpz/lain/issues) format.
 Thank you.

 Dependencies
 ------------